ottopaulsen/node-red-contrib-power-saver/docs/nodes/old-power-saver-doc.md

 The node takes power prices per hour as input, and sends output to turn a switch on or off based on the power price.
 It also outputs the schedule that is planned, as well as how much you save per kWh for each of the hours that are turned off, assuming that the same power is used as soon as the power is turned on.

-Power prices may be received from Tibber, Nordpool or any other source that gives price per hour for today and optionally tomorrow.
+Power prices may be received from Tibber, Nord Pool or any other source that gives price per hour for today and optionally tomorrow.
 It is primarily made to be used together with Home Assistant (HA), but there is no dependency to HA, so it can just as well be used by itself.

 The node can also be used in combination with MagicMirror with the MMM-MQTT and MMM-Tibber modules, in order to get the savings displayed on the MM screen in the MMM-Tibber module.